microsoft/vscode/README.md

 	.\scripts\code.bat

 You can identify the development version of Code by the Electron icon in the Dock or Taskbar.

+**Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `gulp watch` first.

 ### Debugging
 VS Code uses a multi process architecture and your code is executed in different